jerickjoe111/launch-school/JS210/js_definitive_guide/07_arrays.md

 - None of these methods modify the array on which they are called.

-- It is very common to use arrow syntax for function expressions for the iterator's firs argument
+- It is very common to use arrow syntax for function expressions for the iterator's first argument

 #### `forEach()`